GTBitsOfGood/bootcamp-2019/10_react_with_apis/README.md

     - Up votes
     - Down votes
     - Comments

+    We will eventually be filling in this information by passing in a `data` prop; i.e., Author would be `{this.props.data.author}`, and so on.
 2. Go ahead and implement the `render()` function inside the `Post` component to display this data.
 For now don't worry about displaying comments.
     - Hint: you may want to create a `Post.css` file for your styling and import it into your `Post.js` file using `import './Post.css`.
 Inside the `render()` function in your `Post` component you, remember you can appy css classes using `className` (ex: `<div className="post"></div>`)